 FC-A.1.1 This Module applies, to relevant insurance licensees, a comprehensive framework of Rules and Guidance aimed at combating money laundering and terrorist financing.
-In so doing, it helps implement the 40 Recommendations on money laundering and 9 Special Recommendations on terrorist financing, issued by the Financial Action Task Force (FATF), that are relevant to insurance licensees; it also implements IAIS guidance in this area.
+In so doing, it helps implement the FATF Recommendations on combating money laundering and financing of terrorism and proliferation, issued by the Financial Action Task Force (FATF), that are relevant to insurance licensees; it also implements IAIS guidance in this area.
 (Further information on these can be found in Chapter FC-9.)
 The Module also contains measures relating to the combating of fraud in the insurance sector.